-Proposed maximun aggregate offering Amount of Title of each class of securities to be registered registration fee(3) price(1)(2) Common stock, \$0.01 par value per share
+Proposed maximum aggregate offering Amount of Title of each class of securities to be registered price(1)(2) registration fee(3) Common stock, \$0.01 par value per share \$100,000,000 \$10,910

-- Estimated solely for the purpose of calculating the registration fee in accordance with Rule 457(o) under the Securities Act of 1933, as amended Includes the aggregate offering price of additional shares that the underwriters have the option to purchase.
-(1) (2) (3)
+Co (1) (2) (3) Estimated solely for the purpose of calculating the registration fee in accordance with Rule 457(o) under the Securities Act of 1933, as amended.
+Includes the aggregate offering price of additional shares that the underwriters have the option to purchase.
 Calculated pursuant to Rule 457(o) based on an estimate of the proposed maximum aggregate offering price.